 Where was I?
 Curiosity, being human, exploding mountains.
 Right.

 The most recent big Toba eruption was — big.
-Whatever was living near the event disappeared under a pyrocaustic flow covered about 20,000 square kilometers, 7,722 square miles.
+Whatever was living near the event disappeared under a pyrocaustic flow that covered about 20,000 square kilometers, 7,722 square miles.

 Ash near the vent was up to 600 meters deep.
 There may have been survivors in parts of south Asia, but I suspect not many.
 Six meters of ash covered one place in southern India, and parts of Malaysia were nine meters deep in ash.